Raigardas: Geography

-The Raigardas Valley is situated between the villages of Švendubrė and Pervalkas (the latter located in Belarus).
+The Raigardas Valley is situated between the villages of Švendubrė and Pervalkas(Прывалкі) (the latter located in Belarus).
 The total area of the valley is approximately 14 km², with a length of 5 km from west to east and a width of up to 4 km.

 The valley was formed about 5,000 years ago when a meander of the Nemunas River shifted eastward.
 The old riverbed left behind several oxbow lakes, two of which remain today: Lake Dvarnas near Pervalkas and Lake Nemunykštis near Švendubrė.
 The Kubilnyčia stream flows through the valley.

 The landscape features floodplain meadows, remnants of terraces covered with pine forests, and a bog with an area of 4.26 km² (426 ha).
 The eastern edge and slope of the valley are part of the Raigardas Landscape Reserve.
 It is also home to Lithuania's largest suffosion cirque.

 Nature protection

 The valley and its surrounding slopes are part of the Raigardas Landscape Reserve.
 The reserve was established in 1960 to protect the largest suffosion cirque in the country, as well as its unique geomorphological, hydrogeological, and biological complexes.